 Step 3.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program

 The State of Illinois requires 9 months of professional experience as the last major requirement of earning an Illinois SLP license.
-Your RPE (Required Professional Experience) is to be supervised by a licensed Speech-Language Pathologist.
+Your clinical fellowship has to be supervised by a licensed Speech-Language Pathologist.

-You would need to apply for a temporary speech-language pathologist license before you begin your RPE by filling out the application form requesting a temporary SLP license.
+You will need to apply for a temporary speech-language pathologist license before you begin your RPE by filling out the application form and additional supporting documents first.
 You must submit the application with proof of having completed a master’s program and passing test scores on the Praxis exam.
-The temporary license lasts for 12 months, and can be renewed once.
+The temporary license costs $165, lasts for 12 months, and can be renewed once.

 During your RPE, you’ll be practicing the essential skills of a speech-language pathologist.
 Every patient you encounter will have different needs, demanding a different approach in each situation.
 ASHA has written a detailed Scope of Practice for SLPs that serves as a guideline for professional practice.